Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 18. Due to being egalitarian, sometimes it can be difficult to stand up to a conflict between two or more interests.
 You would rather not have to get involved and be a catalyst of change.

 19. You have sudden, strange, unchecked sloppiness.
-In general you focus a great deal on aesthetics, but sometimes the cleaning gets way behind in creepy ways.
+In general, you focus a great deal on aesthetics, but sometimes the cleaning falls way behind in creepy ways.
 Like cockroaches in the sink creepy.

 20. Sometimes you want to shun human company for the comfort of an animal.
 Why hang out with the humans when you can play with a lovable dog or curl up with a nice cat?
 They won't criticize you!

 21. You get so bored at times, even when you want to listen closely.

 22. All that introspection sometimes leads to burn out.

 23. You feel like you're constantly wearing a mask and are unsure whether it needs to be removed to let people know who you really are.

 24. You seem like an extrovert when you perform (on the stage or through another artistic medium), but you struggle with bouts of shyness, social awkwardness, or deeply held introspection.

 25. You find yourself in unnecessary relationships.
 You'd find yourself coupled with the devil and wonder how you got there.

 26. You wonder if people actually know you or just know the you that performs for them.